1. Introduction & who we are

 - Photos: images you add for the kitchen-display screensaver.
 These are resized and stored in the app’s private folder on the device.

 - Approximate location: the weather location you choose (place name, latitude, longitude and country code).
 It is stored on the device so weather works offline and is sent only to our weather provider to fetch a forecast (see section 6).
+When you search for a place (for example to set your weather location), the text you type is sent via our server to Google Places to return suggestions; the searches themselves are not stored.

 - Device information: a randomly generated device identifier, the device’s role or label, and app settings such as sound and notification toggles and onboarding flags.